 UW-Eau Claire has designated Teresa E. O'Halloran, Assistant to the Chancellor for Affirmative Action, as its Custodian of Public Records in order to meet its obligations under Wisconsin public record laws.

-Members of the public may obtain information and access to or copies of public records by making a request of the Records Custodian during regular office hours, Monday through Friday, 8:30 - 4:30, excluding holidays.
+Members of the public may obtain information and access to or copies of public records by making a request of the Records Custodian during regular office hours, (included at bottom of page), excluding holidays.

 212 Schofield Hall